increase conversions on your website

 Remove Jargon

-Over complicated language makes your content harder to understand.
-If visitors have to stop and figure out what something means, they’ll lose interest and leave before converting.
+Over-complicated language makes your content harder to understand.
+If visitors have to stop and decode what something means, they lose interest and leave before converting.

-Your content should be simple, clear, and free from industry jargon.
-Speak directly to your audience using familiar terms.
+Your content should be simple, clear, and free of industry jargon.
+Speak to your audience in familiar terms.
 Instead of “leveraging scalable solutions for business growth,” say “Get a website that grows with your business.”
-The easier it is for visitors to understand your offer, the more likely they are to convert.
+The easier your offer is to understand, the more likely people are to convert.

 66